-Audiologists
+Audiologists; and

-.
+DME providers with a specialty of 8W (donor milk only).

 Requirements for Medical Oxygen Providers and Retailers

 In addition to meeting the general DME and medical supply provider requirements, oxygen providers and providers of oxygen-related equipment and services must also have a current and valid oxygen permit.
 Permits can be obtained by contacting the Office of Public Health (OPH), Food and Drug Program (see Appendix E of this manual chapter for contact information).